-We focus on treating injuries with manual therapy techniques, individual exercise prescription and patient education.
+Our goal at Renew Physical Therapy is to help patients return to the activities they love without medications, injections or surgery.
+Treatments utilize manual therapy techniques, individual exercise prescription and patient education.
 We teach patients how to move, lift and sit and provide self-treatment techniques.
-Our job at Renew Physical Therapy is simple, we help guide patients back to their prior level of function and prevent further injury.
+Our job is simple, we help guide patients back to their prior level of function and prevent further injury.

-Our one on one treatment is tailored to address your goals so that you can work smarter and play harder.
+Our one on one treatment is tailored to address your goals so that you can work smarter, play harder and live better.

 ABOUT THE CLINIC

 Renew Physical Therapy opened in 2012 and is owned and operated by a physical therapist.
 We are located in the South Seattle, Columbia City neighborhood of Seattle Washington.
 Renew PT provides hands on care by highly trained therapists every visit and serves patients from South Seattle, Mount Baker, Seward Park, Beacon Hill, Renton Skyway and from areas nearby to Hillman and Columbia City.
 If you have the opportunity; show up early for your first appointment to experience the best that Columbia and Hillman City has to offer including Columbia City Bakery, Empire Espresso, the Jus Bar, Amy’s Merkato, Rocket Crossfit and many more.